Attention Clients:

 I have experience working with children in both the school setting and in Play Therapy rooms.
 My passion is working with children through Play Therapy and I would be honored to work with your child.

-Learn More about Kelly
+Learn More about Amanda

 LCSW